CorgiMan/sfmovies/README.md

 We could use a quad tree for the location based searches, but with only ~1200 points-of-interest we don't gain much from a quad tree approach.
 I have chosen for simplicity instead of a very small gain.

 All the handlers are wrapped in a callback handler that serves JSONP if the `?callback` parameter is set.
-JSONP is used when requesting data from a different domain than the domain that hosts the front end.
+JSONP is used with AJAX when requesting data from a different domain than the domain that hosts the front end.

 ## Front End